 Pull weeds, prune away dead or dying leaves and stems, rake up dropped foliage under plants, and dispose of them.
 Compost what you can, and throw the rest in the trash.

 A clean garden is less appealing to pests like pickleworm moths.
-It also makes it easier to spot larvae, eggs, and pest damage.
+It also makes larvae, eggs, and pest damage easier to spot.

-Besides, regular garden maintenance also promotes good air circulation and healthy plant growth.
-This makes your vegetables less susceptible to pests and plant diseases.
+Taking care of your garden regularly improves air circulation and encourages healthy plant growth.
+This, in turn, makes vegetables more resistant to pests and diseases.

 8. Bacillus thuringiensis (Bt)